Mozambique

 Improving Health

-Like many countries in Africa, Mozambique has long suffered from inadequate rainfall, which affects food production in the main agricultural areas of the country, the Central and Northern regions.
+Like many countries in Africa, Mozambique has long suffered from inadequate rainfall, which affects food production in the main agricultural areas of the country.
 In 1995, The Carter Center began working with Mozambique’s Ministry of Agriculture and Fisheries to increase food security.

 Our Work and Methods

-Led by Nobel Peace Prize winner Dr. Norman Borlaug, a joint venture between The Carter Center and the Sasakawa Africa Association helped more than 8 million small-scale sub-Saharan African farmers improve agricultural production.
+Led by Nobel Peace Prize winner Norman Borlaug, this joint venture between The Carter Center and the Sasakawa Africa Association helped more than 8 million small-scale sub-Saharan African farmers in countries where malnutrition is a constant threat.

 The Carter Center ended its agricultural activities in Mozambique in 2005.